Ever wonder what chefs are thinking?

 - Bill Briand, Executive Chef at Fisher’s and Playa in Orange Beach, AL

-- Jean-Paul Bourgeois, Executive Chef at Blue Smoke in New York City
+- Jean-Paul Bourgeois, former Executive Chef at Blue Smoke in New York City

 - Simon Brown, Executive Chef at Blake Street House in Bentonville, AR

 - Rob McDaniel, Executive Chef at Springhouse in Alexander City, AL

 - Ryan Rogers, founder of Louisville, KY based HiCotton Hospitality and a chef / restaurateur operating multiple restaurant concepts